viamrobotics/docs/docs/components/power-sensor/_index.md

 {{% card link="/how-tos/collect-sensor-data/" noimage="true" %}}
 {{< /cards >}}

-To capture data from the power sensor or use it for motion, see the [data management service](/services/data/).
+To capture data from the power sensor and sync it in the cloud, see the [data management service](/services/data/).